evertonportela/evertonportela/README.md

 ### Thanks for visiting! 😄

-I'm a _cadete_ (software engineering student) at [École 42 in São Paulo](https://www.42sp.org.br/) 🧑‍🚀
+I currently work as a developer at @nstech.
-and also FullStack developer at Trizy 🤓
+Not long ago, I was studying at 42 São Paulo🧑‍🚀 a degree in Software Engineering, you will find some projects here too.

-I've worked with C, Java, Javascript, Typescript, Docker, React, AdonisJS, PostgreSQL, Oracle, AWS.
+I have worked with some languages ​​and technologies such as: C, Java, Javascript, Typescript, Docker, React, AdonisJS, PostgreSQL, Oracle, AWS.

 <div style="display: inline_block"><br>
   <img align="center" alt="Everton-C" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg">